Op-Ed: Katie Couric's Porn Bashing is Scarier Than You Think

 Vernacchio even proposes redefining sex as “consensual, mutually pleasurable sexual activity that helps people connect.”
 Aside from this being a circular definition, Vernacchio does not consider that some people might prefer their pleasure one-sided, or anonymous.
 Apparently, only a narrow, normative sexuality is healthy to depict.

-Worse, Couric and Dines try redefining consent itself, such that any woman — they focus entirely on heterosexual relationships — who agrees to unacceptable acts, such as anal sex or choking, must by definition be doing so nonconsensually.
+Worse, Couric and Dines try redefining consent itself, such that any woman — they focus entirely on heterosexual relationships — who agrees to what they consider unacceptable acts, such as anal sex or choking, must by definition be doing so nonconsensually.
 Couric interviews Trish, whose pushy, insensitive boyfriend wanted to have anal sex and choke her.
 To please him, Trish did those things, labeling her own choice as consensual.
 Yet later in the podcast, Couric says Trish "initially thought it was consensual" before turning to Dines, who rules that, despite what Trish herself said, the sex acts she performed with her boyfriend were not consensual.
 Ironically, Dines literally cancels out a real woman’s voice to make the story fit a specific analysis: that if women were socialized properly, they would never consent to such activities.

 Messages about female empowerment and consent are too important to dilute by confusing personal distaste for particular fetishes with moral superiority.
 Consent is not defined by a type of sex act; a kiss on the forehead is unacceptable if it is given without consent.
-It is consent that defines acceptability, not acceptability, to whatever authority, that defines consent.
+It is consent that defines acceptability, not acceptability — to whatever authority — that defines consent.

 In the end, Couric’s analysis of why porn is bad — because it provides fantasies about acts outside of her comfort zone — is a pretty good explanation for why porn exists in the first place.
 People need fantasy, especially when other people disapprove of their desires and they feel compelled to hide them.
 Fortunately, most people are able to separate fantasy from reality.
 If someone mistreats their sexual partners due to an inability to make that distinction, they have a much bigger problem than watching too much porn.